VidHarm: A Clip Based Dataset for Harmful Content Detection: Results

 \subsection{Late Fusion of Video and Audio}

 Given the predictions of the single modality models, the combined predictions are investigated.
 In Table \ref{tab:fusion} results are presented.
 It can be observed that the independence strategy outperforms the averaging strategy significantly.
-This further indicates that there is independent information in the audio and visual modality of the data.
 This follows the intuition that the audio modality may contain information which is difficult to ascertain from the visual modality, such as frightening sounds, and vice-versa.
-Furthermore the learned 2-stage training approach for fusion to give very similar performance as the fixed independent fusion approach.
+Furthermore the learned 2-stage training approach for fusion seems to give similar CAE scores as the independent version, however outperforming it in precision and recall.
+This indicates that the MLP model is more accurate, but that the errors it does make can be quite large.
+This additionally shows the importance of using an ordinal-aware metric.